LOT-assets/gitops-testdrive/docs/key-concepts.md

 # Key concepts

 ## Pre-requisities
-To understand the GitOps, you require understand the basis concepts of linux, containers and kubernetes.
-An good site to get this knolegde is https://kubebyexample.com/
+To understand the GitOps concept, you require to understand the basic concepts of Linux, containers, and Kubernetes.
+A good site to get this knowledge is https://kubebyexample.com/

 ## What is GitOps?
 GitOps is a set of practices to manage infrastructure and application configurations using Git, an open source version control system.
 GitOps works by using Git as a single source of truth for declarative infrastructure and applications.